5 Elements of Perfect Product Messaging

 Digging deep into your target audience will help your marketing team in several ways.
 It will help you craft messaging that connects with your ideal customer and develop engaging content using the right tone.

 Keep in mind that this is not a one-time exercise.
 Constantly refine and improve your target audience.
 Suppose your efforts are not resonating or your sales team is not closing deals.
-In that case, it’s possible your messaging is targeting too broad or narrow of an audience.
+In that case, it’s possible your messaging is targeting an audience that is too broad or narrow.

 The next step is to identify customer pain points.
 Pain points may be real or perceived.
-Pains may be something the customer is aware of already or may be something that you bring to their attention for the first time.
-When defining the problem, you have to filter out the noise and get to the root of their pain.
+Pains may be something the customer is aware of already or maybe something that you bring to their attention for the first time.
+When defining the problem, you must filter out the noise and get to the root of their pain.
 In large part, identifying the root cause can be part of your target audience research.
-By learning about the customer’s lifestyle, work environment, motivations, and goals, you should begin to get a sense of what motivates your audience and how you can improve their life.
+By learning about the customer’s lifestyle, work environment, motivations, and goals, you should understand what motivates your audience and how you can improve their life.

 Digging deep means looking beyond the surface to the triggers underneath.
 Some specific examples of root problems are: